siddiquipro/masc-vue/docs/content/components/appbar.md

+---
+title: Appbar Component
+description: The appbar component is a flexible and customizable component designed for building navigation bars in your Vue 3 application.
+---

 # Appbar

 The `s-appbar` component is a flexible and customizable component designed for building navigation bars in your Vue 3 application.
 It provides slots for various elements such as a toggle button, title, and additional content, allowing you to create navigation bars tailored to your specific needs.